UltrAuFoil® Frequently Asked Questions

 Who invented UltrAuFoil® sample supports?

-Dr Christopher J Russo and Dr Lori A Passmore of the MRC Laboratory of Molecular Biology, Cambridge, UK invented these sample supports and they are produced under licence by Quantifoil Micro Tools, GmbH.
+Dr Christopher J Russo and Dr Lori A Passmore of the MRC Laboratory of Molecular Biology, Cambridge, UK invented these sample supports and they are produced under license by Quantifoil Micro Tools, GmbH.

 Where can I find more details about the properties of these grids and how they compare to traditional carbon holey foils?